-Tech layoffs were big news in 2022, and that's looking set to continue in 2023, too, with major companies like Amazon and Salesforce already slashing workforces.
+Tech layoffs were big news in 2023, and that’s still the case as we get closer to October 2024, with major companies like Sony, Amazon and Salesforce already slashing their workforces by significant numbers.

 There weren't many major tech companies that escaped redundancies last year — Twitter, Tesla, Shopify, Microsoft, and Netflix all cut staff, some of them more than once.